-- Hedge accounting is discontinued prospectively if it ceases to meet the qualifying criteria after the rebalancing for example: - the risk management objective for the hedging relationship has changed; - the hedging instrument expires or is sold, terminated or exercised; - there is no longer an economic relationship between the hedged item and the hedging instrument; or - the effect of the credit risk starts dominating the value changes that result from the economic relationship. - For a fair value hedge of the interest rate exposure of a portfolio of financial instruments, an entity may apply the hedge accounting requirements of IAS 39 rather than IFRS 9.
+- Hedge accounting is discontinued prospectively if it ceases to meet the qualifying criteria after considering the rebalancing - for example: - the risk management objective for the hedging relationship has changed; - the hedging instrument expires or is sold, terminated or exercised; - there is no longer an economic relationship between the hedged item and the hedging instrument; or - the effect of the credit risk starts dominating the value changes that result from the economic relationship.

+Macro hedge accounting

+- The IASB has a separate active project to address macro hedge accounting. - In the meantime, for a fair value hedge of the interest rate exposure of a portfolio of financial instruments, an entity may apply the hedge accounting requirements of IAS 39 rather than IFRS 9.